 Jarrett Fowler is USCIPP’s senior manager.
-In this role, he is responsible directing the association’s programmatic activities, operations, member relations, business development initiatives, and strategic planning.
-Mr. Fowler leads relationships with key stakeholders, including foreign and domestic NGOs, the International Trade Administration of the US Department of Commerce, international ministries of health and commerce, academic institutions, sponsoring organizations, corporate members, and other entities across interrelated sectors.
-He oversees teams responsible for research and business intelligence, interorganizational learning, marketing, conference planning, and international trade events in the US and abroad.
-Additionally, he conducts in-depth geopolitical, cultural, economic, infrastructural, and regulatory analyses of international markets of interest in collaboration with USCIPP’s research and business intelligence group; monitors and assesses changing global market dynamics and their potential impact on the association’s member institutions; and supports the team of academic investigators responsible for pursuing USCIPP’s operational benchmarking and other data analytics initiatives.
-Mr. Fowler holds a Master of Public Policy and Administration from Northwestern University and a Bachelor of Arts in international studies from the University of Chicago.
+In this role, he directs the association’s programmatic activities, operations and administrative functions, member relations, business development initiatives, and strategic planning.
+Mr. Fowler leads relationships with key stakeholders, including governmental agencies in the US and internationally, NGOs, international ministries of health and commerce, academic institutions, sponsoring organizations, corporate members, and other entities across interrelated sectors.
+He holds a Master of Public Policy and Administration from Northwestern University and a Bachelor of Arts in international studies from the University of Chicago.

 Andrew Garman, PsyD, MSExecutive Director